airshipit/airshipctl/docs/source/cli/airshipctl_config_use-context.md

 ```

-# Switch to a context named "exampleContext"
+# Switch to a context named "exampleContext" in airshipctl config file
 airshipctl config use-context exampleContext

 ```